 - Great for Classical, Jazz, and generally more toned down music.
 Will bite at you in higher volumes.
 Tube amp is recommended, as they kind of tend to warm up the sound.

 An amazing sounding can given proper amplification, and proves extremely versatile with a wide variety of musical genres.
 That said, the 9k peak will be off putting to the majority of people, though the overall sound is fairly balanced for the most part.

 Similarities & Differences

-- both are a joy to listen to and have a great Soundstage, with similar clarity and detail retrieval.
+- Both are a joy to listen to and have a great Soundstage, with similar clarity and detail retrieval.

 - The T90 is more of a fun sounding headphone, while the T1 is better suited for critical listening/reference purposes.

 - The T90’s cable comes out of only the right side, while the T1’s cables come out of both ear-cups.

 - Bass.
 The T1’s bass is tighter and less in your face, while the T90’s is more present.
 You’re more aware of it.